 What is a Cater to Cowards Dentist?

-The foundation of our cater to cowards practice is pain-free dentistry.
+The foundation of our practice is pain-free dentistry.
 If you’ve ever had trouble getting numb, or worse, had a dentist begin work before you were completely numb, you need not fear.
 Dr. Susan Dennis is also a fearful patient, so she knows what how you feel.
 She has a 100 percent success rate of getting her patients numb, and you won’t feel any pain while she is administering the novocaine.
 Many of her patients who were fearful now enjoy their visits.

-Providing a Cater to Cowards Environment
+Providing a Calming Environment

 Starting with your first approach to our practice, you’ll notice a calming, peaceful environment.
 And if you’ve ever been judged, teased, or talked down to because of your fear or the condition of your teeth, you can rest assured; that won’t happen here.
 Instead, we’ll give you a warm and inviting welcome and treat you with the respect you deserve for venturing past your fear to give dental care another try.